-Domain History of Incentive Credits (2% annually) Readiness for next Validation Goal Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Ashley Davis, Beta Heart Lead) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Goal= Greater than 85% Culture of Safety survey completed in March 2023.
-1022 employees took survey (82% completion rate) Debriefings and action items will start in May 2023.
-11 leaders attended February 2023 workshop in Palos Verdes; topics include Culture of Safety and Care for the Caregiver.
-Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Reinforce education related to timely event reporting and implementation of corrective action items.
-TFHD incorporates the transparent and timely reporting of safety events to ensure rapid change in providing safer patient care.
+Domain History of Incentive Credits (2% annually) Readiness for next Validation Goal Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Ashley Davis, Beta HEART Lead) Validated 2023: \$30,594.20 0% -Greater than 60% completion rate for Culture of Safety Survey Pulse Check- In -Achieve Tier 2 in Zero Harm (OB & ED) Pulse check-in version of SCOR Culture of Safety survey scheduled for March, 2024.
+Results are expected April, 2024.
+TFHD Women & Family Center and Emergency Departments were recognized for achieving Tier 2 in Zero Harm (highest level of recognition for Beta) in 2023.
+12 leaders to attend February 2024 workshop in Palm Desert, CA; topics include Culture of Safety and Rapid Event Response and Analysis.
+Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Janet Van Gelder, Ashley Davis) Validated 2023: \$30,594.20 100% -75% or greater response time for event analyses within 45 days of event reported -75% or greater response time for closure of action items within 90 days of event reported TFHD incorporates the transparent and timely reporting of safety events to ensure rapid change in providing safer patient care.
 All investigations utilize "just culture" and high reliability principles and encourage accountability.
 The Reliability Management Team reviews all action plans to address strength of action items.
-10 leaders attended workshop in Dana Point in April 2023; topics include Rapid Event Response &amp; Analysis and Communication &amp; Transparency.
-Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Reinforce Beta HEART principles through targeted education at meetings, emails, Pacesetter, weekly Safety First, etc. Disclosure checklist updated and refined as we update process and leaders trained to respond to events.
-10 leaders attended workshop in Dana Point in April 2023; topics include Rapid Event Response & Analysis and Communication & Transparency Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks, Peer Support Lead) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Proactive support to peers, not just after adverse events Ongoing training and monthly peer support meetings.
-Currently have 20 peer supporters available to all staff.
+12 leaders to attend February 2024 workshop in Palm Desert, CA; topics include Culture of Safety and Rapid Event Response and Analysis.
+Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Janet Van Gelder, Ashley Davis) Validated 2023: \$30,594.20 100% 75% or greater response time for closure of event within 60 days Disclosure checklist updated and refined as we update process and leaders trained to respond to events.
+12 leaders to attend April 2024 workshop in La Jolla, CA; topics include Communication & Transparency and Care for the Caregiver.
+Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks, Peer Support Lead) Validated 2023: \$30,594.20 100% 75% or greater response time for peer supporter deployment made in 0-12 hours Ongoing training and quarterly peer support and steering committee meetings.
+Currently have 14 peer supporters available to all staff.
+We will be interviewing 24 applicants to who want to join the team.
 Sunshine cart rounds weekly to remind everyone about talk space, peer support and Employee Assistance Program.
-Plan for Beta's train-the trainer education in 2023 so we can train new peer supporters in-house.
-11 leaders attended February 2023 workshop in Palos Verdes; topics include Culture of Safety and Care for the Caregiver.
-Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% "Pacesetter Article" and "Safety Firsts" to enforce the principles of the 5 Domains 13 leaders attended Early Resolution workshop in Dana Point in September 2023 where TFHD Women & Family Center and Emergency Departments were recognized for achieving Tier 2 in Zero Harm (highest level of recognition for Beta).
+One peer supporter is now trained in Critical Incident first aid and plans for more peer supporters to go through this training.
+Plan for Mental Health first aid train-the trainer education in 2024 so we can train new peer supporters in-house.
+12 leaders to attend April 2024 workshop in La Jolla, CA; topics include Communication & Transparency and Care for the Caregiver.
+Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Janet Van Gelder, Ashley Davis) Validated 2023: \$30,594.20 100% 75% or greater response time for closure of event within 60 days 12 leaders to attend Early Resolution workshop in Huntington Beach, CA in September 2024.